AlenUbuntu/StyleTransfer/README.md

 # StyleTransfer:
-An open-source image deep style transfer library.
+This is an PyTorch image deep style transfer library.
 It provies implementations of current SOTA algorithms, including

 * **AdaIN**